nathanemyers-dev/ai-computational-memory/white-paper/api-surface.md

 **API Boundary Conditions**

 The API boundary conditions define the global constraints that govern every interaction with the persistence layer.
-These conditions apply uniformly across all calls and ensure that the API operates as a non‑advisory, supervised interface that cannot form advisory‑state or produce regulated outputs.
+These conditions apply uniformly across all calls and ensure that the API operates as a non‑advisory, supervised interface that cannot form advisory state or produce liability-bearing outputs.

 All API calls must: